-- 10.15.1 Medals: gold, silver and bronze medals shall be awarded to the first three (3) places in individual and team final Events. - 10.15.2 In the exceptional case where only three (3) or fewer Athletes compete in an Event, medals will be awarded in accordance with the "minus one rule".
+10.15.1 Medals: gold, silver and bronze medals shall be awarded to the first three (3) places in individual and team final Events.

+- 10.15.2 In the exceptional case where only three (3) or fewer Athletes compete in an Event, medals will be awarded in accordance with the "minus one rule".
 This means that if an Event has only three (3) Athletes listed on the start sheet, two (2) medals will be awarded; if two (2) Athletes are listed on the start sheet, one (1) medal will be awarded, and if one (1) Athlete is listed on the start sheet, no medals will be awarded. - 10.15.3 In relay Events, medals shall be awarded to all Athletes who swum in the heats or the final.
-Medals for Athletes competing in the heat only will be delivered to the NPC's Team Leader. - 10.15.4 The national flags of the countries of the Athletes placed 1st, 2nd and 3rd shall be raised and the national anthem (abbreviated version) of the country of the gold medal winner shall be played. - 10.15.5 In case there are two (2) gold medal winners, two (2) gold and a bronze medal will be awarded. - 10.15.6 In case there are two (2) silver medal winners, a gold and two (2) silver medals will be awarded. - 10.15.7 In case there are two (2) bronze medal winners, a gold, a silver and two (2) bronze medals will be awarded. - 10.15.8 If a tie occurs, two flags may be flown from the same pole during Victory Ceremony.
+In Relay Events when preliminaries are swum, medals may be awarded to those swimmers who have participated in the heats and/or the final. - 10.15.4 The national flags of the countries of the Athletes placed 1st, 2nd and 3rd shall be raised and the national anthem (abbreviated version) of the country of the gold medal winner shall be played. - 10.15.5 In case there are two (2) gold medal winners, two (2) gold and a bronze medal will be awarded. - 10.15.6 In case there are two (2) silver medal winners, a gold and two (2) silver medals will be awarded. - 10.15.7 In case there are two (2) bronze medal winners, a gold, a silver and two (2) bronze medals will be awarded. - 10.15.8 If a tie occurs, two flags may be flown from the same pole during Victory Ceremony.
 The flags shall be hung in alphabetical order of the host country/territory language from top to bottom.
-In the event of two gold medals being awarded, both relevant countries' anthems shall be played in the same alphabetical order.

-10.15.9 At IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions, all Athletes and Support Staff shall wear their national uniform during medal ceremonies.
+In the event of two gold medals being awarded, both relevant countries' anthems shall be played in the same alphabetical order. - 10.15.9 At IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions, all Athletes and Support Staff shall wear their national uniform during medal ceremonies.
 Uniforms shall comply with these World Para Swimming Rules and Regulations.